Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - Waste an unreasonable amount of time to make a totally cross compatible workflow between Matlab and GNU Octave knowing that basically nobody but me will reuse the workflow.
 For Science.
 - Waste another unreasonable amount of time to watch game footages frame by frame and fix the last missing tiles, sometimes for just one pixel.

+That was basically it.

 ## My rules

+There is a scholarly debate about the fact that Sengoku 2 blood was though to be red or not from the begining.
+To be honest, I just don't give a shit.
+I want the game to be pleasant, and when I see flashing blue or yellow splats of something that is blood without a debate, I just want it to be vivid red.

+So:

 - Anything looking (even partly) human has red blood.
-And yes daemon fishes have human legs...
+And yes daemon fishes have human legs.
-- The least effort will always be prefered because I do this on my spare time.
-All the sources been given, the hack is very easy to improve if necessary.
+- The least effort will always be prefered because I do this on my spare time and I'm pretty sure this is also what SNK would have done in a final rush before release.
+All the sources been given, the hack is very easy to modify if necessary.
+Feel free to dive into the code.
-- The game must look gore but most of all, as genuine as possible.
-The least modification is always prefered.
+- The game must look gore but most of all, **as genuine as possible**.
+The **least modification is always prefered**.
 Apart from being a very hardcore fan of Sengoku 2 like me, you will probably never spot any obvious palette swap apart from blood of course.
 - gameplay and difficulty balance is yet perfect, I will never touch that.
 This hack in ONLY about making the blood red.

 ## Which tools ?